 Most of us experience the shock of an unexpected bill every once in a while.
 It could be something you didn’t see coming, like a problem with your house that isn’t covered by insurance.
 Or it could be something you forgot to account for, like renewing your car insurance.

-Either way, it pays to expect the unexpected and the best place to start preparing is by building up an emergency fund.
-This way you’ll know that if something does happen you’ll have some savings to fall back on.
+Either way, it pays to expect the unexpected and the best way to start is building up an emergency fund.
+This way you’ll know that if something does happen you’ll have savings to fall back on.

 9. Plan for the future